-The new immigration system which is based on points has come under examination and scrutiny since its announcement last week, with much stricter rules for those who apply for visas and essentially eliminating entry to unskilled workers.
+The new immigration system which is based on points has come under examination and scrutiny since its announcement, with much stricter rules for those who apply for visas and essentially eliminating entry to unskilled workers.

 Priti Patel, the Home Secretary, has pushed for this new system before in Brexit debates, but has admitted it meant she wouldn’t have allowed in her own parents if the new rules were in place before.
 The same can be said for Sajid Javid too, who recently stepped down as chancellor.

 The new points system requires 70 points to be granted a visa, which has stipulations concerning language, qualifications and the type of job one would have.
 To see if you would qualify under the new rules, check out the video above detailing how many points you can and get for what.